renanlim/renanlim/README.md

 ### <Hello!!!
 Welcome to my profile, I'm Renan Lima> 👋🏽

-I am a Computer Science student at CEFET/RJ, currently working as an intern at an IT consulting company.
+I am a Computer Science student at CEFET/RJ, currently working as an intern at an IT consulting company MajovDev.
 I am passionate about web development and constantly honing my skills.
 On my GitHub, you will find projects that I have been working on, mainly in the following areas:

 Maintaining web applications using HTML, CSS, JavaScript, and React: I have experience in front-end development, utilizing these technologies to create attractive and responsive interfaces.
 I enjoy finding creative and efficient solutions to web development challenges.